 Why should your ideal customer purchase from you rather than anybody else?

-If you can answer this question in a sentence, then you have a strong unique value proposition.
+If you can answer this question in a sentence, then you have a strong and unique value proposition.
 A strong and differentiated value proposition can go a long way to position your business to succeed in your target market.
 It is the promise of your brand.

 Without exception, Kinesis clients have a company that focuses on delivering incredible value to their customers.
 Ironically, many of these same clients came to us without a clearly-defined value proposition – while they provide high value, they did not have a concise way of describing the value.
 Many businesses face the same problem of conveying vague messages about their products and services.
 I’m going to help to make sure you aren’t in this situation.